vidstige/jadb/README.md

 ```

 ## Contributing ##
-This project would not be where it is if it where not for the many helpful contributors
+This project would not be where it is if it where not for the helpful [contributors](https://github.com/vidstige/jadb/graphs/contributors)
 supporting jadb with pull requests, issue reports, and great ideas.
 If _you_ would like to
 contribute, please read through [CONTRIBUTING.md](CONTRIBUTING.md).